All autoequivalences are spherical twists

 \section{Introduction}

 In \cite{ST}, Seidel and Thomas introduced a new symmetry of derived categories called spherical twists.
 These are formed by a simple construction from a \emph{spherical object}, which is an object whose self-Ext algebra looks like the cohomology of a sphere.
-Since then various authors (Horja, Rouquier, Toda, Anno, Logvinenko,...) have generalized this construction by replacing a spherical object with a \emph{spherical functor}, which is functor
+Since then various authors (Horja, Rouquier, Toda, Anno, Logvinenko,...) have generalized this construction by replacing a spherical object with a \emph{spherical functor}, which is a functor

 satisfying certain axioms.
-We refer the reader to \cite{Add} for a survey of the development of this idea, and to \cite{AnnLog} for a very general technical treatment.
+We refer the reader to \cite{Add} for a survey of the development of this idea (including references to the authors named above), and to \cite{AnnLog} for a very general technical treatment.
 Roughly, we should think of a spherical functor as a family of objects in $\cD$ parametrized by the source category $\cC$, such that each object is spherical relative to the base.
 If the source category $\cC$ is $\D(pt)$ then $F$ is exactly a choice of spherical object in $\cD$.

 If $R$ is the right adjoint of $F$ then by forming the cone on the counit we get an endofunctor of $\cD$

 and the important fact is that $T$ is an autoequivalence.
 This is called the \emph{spherical twist} around $F$.